mankai-chow/FuzzifiED.jl/README.md

 The package `FuzzifiED` is designed to do exact diagonalisation (ED) calculation on the fuzzy sphere, and also facilitates the DMRG calculations by ITensors.
 It can also be used for generic fermion models.

-This package is currently only supported on Linux environments.
+This package is currently only supported on Linux and MacOS environments.

 Documentations can be found at [this link](https://mankai-chow.github.io/FuzzifiED/).